Hello, hola, hi!

 « Oh, I was so sad that day when I lost my favorite toy... », « I miss this person so much... », « I am so angry about this person for doing this... »

 Have you noticed that you are thinking about a toy that you don't have currently?
 You had it by the past, ok, but now, you just don't have it!
 Why still think about it then?
 It's useless and just makes you sad to think about it.
-What you are doing here is that you voluntary recreate the bad emotional context and the bad feelings you had during this event or thing that have happened in the past.
+What you are doing here is that you voluntary recreate the bad emotional context and the bad feelings you had during this event that happened in the past.
 But it's in the past, and have no longer existence or influence on what is happening right now.
-So why voluntary create self suffering, hum?

 • A future & negative event: